 How To Avoid Alcohol Withdrawal

-Therefore one way to avoid withdrawal is to not exceed four drinks per day if you are going to drink every day.
+One way to avoid withdrawal is to not exceed two drinks per day if you drink every day.
 This should limit the level of affect alcohol has on your brain.
-However, while you can generally consume low amounts of alcohol daily and avoid withdrawal, drinking that much every day is not recommended for your overall health.
+However, while you can generally consume low amounts of alcohol daily and avoid withdrawal, drinking every day isn’t good for your overall health.

 If you can avoid drinking every day, you should.
 Another way to avoid alcohol withdrawal is to mix in abstinence days each week, and it’s best if you can take several days off from drinking at a time.
-Even if you do choose to get intoxicated some days, as long as you mix in some detox days in between, you should be able to avoid any withdrawal symptoms.
+Even if you drink too much on some days, as long as you mix in some detox days in between, you should be able to avoid or minimize any withdrawal symptoms.

 Benzos like Valium and Klonopin and alcohol have similar effects on the GABA neurotransmitter system.
 If you were to mix the two, it would first increase the chances that a person can overdose on benzos, but also compound the withdrawal symptoms from each, making the process much worse when the person stops using one or both.

 Who Is Most Likely To Have Alcohol Withdrawal Symptoms?

 Alcohol withdrawal is a largely individual process that will depend on a lot of factors.
 These include a person’s body composition and genetics, their history with alcohol, length of alcohol abuse, and the amount of alcohol consumed.